coderefinery/social-coding/talk.md

 ## Documentation

-- Code alone is not
+- Code alone is often not enough.
 - Is there a more modern solution than README files?
 - Are there clear contributor instructions?
 How to get started, how to submit first pull request, how to test, etc?